eduq50/Reproducible_Research/README.md

 # Reproducible_Research
-All procedure is descrived in PA1_template.md
+The whole procedure is described in PA1_template.md